 “Of course, as the new automated systems were installed, we were uncertain and had many questions, but our worries were gradually dispelled as we learnt to use the equipment.

-For example, the automated dispensing system (ADS) makes our work in the pharmacy easier every day, as the Mega-Fixu takes care of the shelving, retrieval and packaging of medicines for us.
+For example, the Mega-Fixu automated dispensing system (ADS) makes our work in the pharmacy easier every day, as it takes care of the shelving, retrieval and packaging of medicines for us.

 Technological progress is constant, and we must keep moving, too.
 What we worry about is managing to develop our processes to keep up with the technological developments, and about making the best use of the latest technologies.
 But I know that we would not give up this equipment now – I believe that we will evolve with the technology.